(Please note that I have used the pronouns “he” and “she” interchangeably to avoid the awkward “he or she”)

 To find out what options you have to deal with these relationships, please read PART 2 of this blog series.
 We will discuss your own shadows and beliefs, how to change them, and we will examine options from “no contact” to “minimal contact” or “regular contact” with the narcissist in your life.

 If you don’t want to miss part 2, you can follow Greendoor to receive an e-mail notification whenever I post a new blog.
-All you need to do is to click the “follow” button in the right-hand corner of your screen.
+All you need to do is join the other subscribers by providing your e-mail in the box.